Buy Your First Home

 Keep in mind that your mortgage costs will be based both on the price of the home and the CURRENT interest rates.
 A home's affordability can vary from one day to the next based on the current rates.

-You don't have to work with an agent - but it is highly recommended unless you are an extremely experienced buyer or lawyer.
 Your agent should be someone you can trust, an expert in real estate in your area and neighborhood, and very proficient in working with buyers of your experience level.

 Shopping Homes for Sale in The Triangle